List of Honkai: Star Rail characters: Trailblazer

-The main protagonist of the game.
+The Trailblazer (开拓者 (Kāituòzhě)) is the main protagonist of the game.
 An artificial receptacle, in the form of a human being, that contains a Stellaron.
-Players can choose to play as either Caelus (male) or Stelle (female) as the Trailblazer and may enter their chosen name to be used throughout the story.
-After being awakened by Kafka and Silver Wolf in the Herta Space Station, they joined the Astral Express to eliminate the threats posed by the Stellaron.
+Players can choose to play as either the male (Caelus, 穹 (Qióng)) or female (Stelle, 星 (Xīng)) Trailblazer and may enter their chosen name to be used throughout the story.
+After being awakened by Kafka and Silver Wolf in Herta Space Station, they joined the Astral Express to eliminate the threats posed by the Stellaron.
+It is revealed that they were previously part of the Stellaron Hunters prior to the start of the game.